Course-Monster/Drools/Course Material/labs/Case 1/Health Insurance.md

 ---

->[!ATTENTION John Paul and Ivan]
+>[!ATTENTION]
-Feel free to enhance this guide further with additional cases, detailed setup instructions, or troubleshooting tips to make the lab session as informative and engaging as possible.
+|John Paul and Ivan, Feel free to enhance this guide further with additional cases, detailed setup |instructions, or troubleshooting tips to make the lab session as informative and engaging as possible.